Castoroides: Interaction with humans

 Little is known for certain about human interactions with Castoroides.
 Remains of Castoroides are found along with human artefacts in Sheriden Cave.
-Differing scientific theories exist considering whether the extinction of Castoroides was due to hunting or not by the early human arrivals in the Americas.
-First Nations such as the Innu and Mississaugas feature giant beaver in their traditional mythology, of which some Nation members believe is evidence of human interaction with Castoroides.
+Differing scientific theories exist considering whether the extinction of Castoroides was caused by hunting by the early human arrivals in the Americas.
+First Nations such as the Innu and Mississaugas feature giant beaver in their traditional mythology, which some members of these Nations believe is evidence of human interaction with Castoroides.

 In 1972, American ethnologist Jane Beck hypothesized C. ohioensis was the basis of an Algonquin myth where a gargantuan beaver created a dam so high on the Saint John River, the lake behind it almost reached the sea.
-The dam was struck down by the popular heroic figure Glooscap with his axe, creating the Reversing Falls.
+The dam was struck down by the Wabanaki heroic figure Glooscap with his axe, creating the Reversing Falls.
 Glooscap chased the monster upstream, creating several islands in the river while attempting to strike the beaver through the ice.
-The beaver constructed another dam which created the Great Lakes, and fled through these to the land beyond.
+The beaver constructed another dam which created the Great Lakes and fled through these to the land beyond.

 Several versions of an Anishinaabe story tell of "giant beavers" who "walked upright and stood as tall as the tallest man."
-Many scholars believe that stories like these could be evidence of North American indigenous peoples encountering C. ohioensis or, at the very least, their fossils.
+Many scholars believe that stories like these could be evidence from the oral tradition of North American First Nations people encountering C. ohioensis or, at the very least, their fossils.

+In 2025, the species Castoroides ohioensis became the official state fossil of Minnesota.